Toru Owashi: Toryumon (2000–2004)

-Dramatic Dream Team / DDT Pro Wrestling (2007–2010, 2012–present)
+DDT Pro-Wrestling (2007–2010, 2012–present)

-In 2007 he joined Dramatic Dream Team, where he won the KO-D Openweight Championship by beating Danshoku Dino.
-He defended the championship vs Poison Sawada Julie on June 25, 2006 and a second time vs Kudo on August 27, 2006, but Owashi lost the KO-D Openweight Championship to Harashima on December 29, 2006.
+In 2007 he joined DDT Pro-Wrestling, where he won the KO-D Openweight Championship by beating Danshoku Dino.
+He defended the championship vs Poison Sawada Julie on June 25, 2006, and a second time vs Kudo on August 27, 2006, but Owashi lost the KO-D Openweight Championship to Harashima on December 29, 2006.
 Owashi would originally retire from professional wrestling in 2010, but came out of retirement in 2012 and returned to the promotion.